nextcryptodeal/abhinavcrypto/README.md

-step 1: create an etherscan api key go to http://etherscan.io, create an account and generate an api key. since base explorer (basescan) is powered by Etherscan, the same api key works for verification. step 2: open remix and set the api key for your deployment
+step 1: create an etherscan api key go to http://etherscan.io, create an account and generate an api key. since base explorer (basescan) is powered by Etherscan, the same api key works for verification. step 2: open remix and set the api key for your deployment go to http://remix.ethereum.org, sign in with your github account. then click the ⚙️ settings icon (bottom left) > connected services > turn on etherscan access token then paste your api key inside.